Accommodation guide for new students

 All our new residents are asked to attend a Welcome to University Accommodation talk given by the Residential Warden team to learn how to get the most of your University accommodation experience.

-The talks will be given on Saturday and Sunday of move-in weekend.
 You can find out when talks are taking place for your halls by visiting your dedicated welcome timetable.